-The Garden Museum would like to thank the Geraldine Stutz Foundation for funding this role.
+The Garden Museum would like to thank the Geraldine Stutz Trust for funding this role.

 Russell Page was an internationally renowned British garden designer from the 1950s until his death in 1985 but he lived much of his life and created most of his masterpieces abroad.
 He is revered by the Italians who dubbed him ‘L’inglese’ but he felt most at home in Belgium, declaring to his Italian pupil Paolo Pejrone ‘La Belgique – c’est à moi’.
 What better place than Belgium then, for the Russell Page Archive Council – a group of individuals who support the cataloguing and publication of Page’s work – to take its second tour of Page’s gardens.

 This blog post explores Page’s influence on two of the gardens that we visited; Hemelrijk and Kortrijk.
 These two gardens were designed with different approaches.
 The design of Hemelrijk was unique due to Page’s special relationship with the de Belder family who owned the estate.
 It was very much the product of informal conversations between Page and two of his closest friends, who were also horticultural enthusiasts.
 Contrastingly, Kortrijk was a set piece of formal design, which was more typical of Page’s design process with his clients.